-Our Vision Statement is for all students to graduate from its Prek-12 educational facilities with 21st Century skills, knowledge, and behaviors that will enable them to successfully participate in the global economy as productive citizens.
+Our Vision Statement is for all students to graduate from our preK-12 educational facilities with 21st Century skills, knowledge, and behaviors that will enable them to successfully participate in the global economy as productive citizens.
 Ultimately, all students will graduate well prepared for success.

 Our Mission Statement is to enable all students to become productive and resourceful members of an ever-changing world using a variety of strategies and technologies.

-Class rank is determined on an non-weighted 4.0 scale.
+Class rank is determined on a non-weighted 4.0 scale.

 Grade Point System

 sponsor the Academic Pride Card incentive program.
 To be eligible for consideration, a student must have a minimum 3.33 grade point average in high school or an average of 3.5 in middle school.
 Pride Card perks include early dismissal to lunch (with teacher permission) and free admission to Antwerp athletic events (two events for gold and one event for blue).
 High school students may also be able to exempt year-end exams (at administration and teachers' discretion).

 Antwerp's extracurricular programs include student council

 , quiz bowl, color guard, National Honor Society